Contempt of Court Warrant

 Definition

-A bounty hunter, also known as a bail enforcement agent, is a professional who captures fugitives who have skipped bail to ensure they return to court.
+A bounty hunter is a professional who tracks down and captures fugitives who have skipped bail, ensuring they return to court.

 Purpose

-The primary goal of a bounty hunter is to assist bail bond agencies in recovering their financial investments by apprehending individuals who have failed to appear in court.
+The primary purpose of a bounty hunter is to enforce the terms of bail agreements and assist bail bond agencies in recovering their financial investments.

 Legal Framework